 Hi, this is my attempt at blogging.
 I will use this space to post ideas and my random thoughts about science, statistics, politics, and share notes about what I am learning (see blog and misc).
-All views my own, except those nicked from cleverer people.
+All views my own.

 I am a Lecturer at the Department of Psychology of Royal Holloway, University of London.
 I use psychophysics, eye-tracking, and computational modelling to investigate visual perception, broadly defined as the ability to assimilate information contained in visible light.
 Beyond vision, I am interested in how brains compute and use information about uncertainty when making decisions, and in how these abilities changes during development.

 Some resources (short notes, slides, code) on various topics, mainly statistics.

 Multilevel modelling: frequentist and Bayesian approaches.
 These are the slides for a more advanced course on multilevel modeling.
 I start by introducing multilevel models from a frequentist perspective, then introduce the Bayesian approach.
 (The slides are in html format; use arrowkeys to advance) The analyses are performed using Stan and its R interface.
 Download also the R code that documents the analyses step-by-step (code); the two dataset used in the examples (bisection, mixture); the Stan code of the models discussed (sleepstudy, glmm, mixture).
 You can also check the Github repository with the Rmarkdown script used to generate the presentation here.

 Bayesian model selection at the group level.
 This note illustrated the principles of Bayesian model selection at the group level, that is treating models as random effects and allowing for individual differences in the model that best describe the behavior of a given participant (see Penny, Daunizeau, Moran, and Friston.
 Bayesian model selection for group studies.
 NeuroImage, 46(4):1004–1017, 2009).
 I implemented (mainly: translated from Matlab, SPM 12) the iterative algorithm and computations to compute exceedance probabilities, and put them in an R package available at this Github repository.